haacked/haacked.com/_posts/2014-03-10-master-time-with-reactive-extensions.markdown

 Those are all amazing benefits of this approach, yet those aren’t even my favorite thing about Reactive Extensions.
 My favorite thing is how the abstraction allows me to bend time itself to my will when writing unit tests.
 FEEL THE POWER!

 Everything in Rx is scheduled using schedulers.
-Schedulers are classes that implement the [`IScheduler` interface](http://msdn.microsoft.com/en-us/library/system.reactive.concurrency.ischeduler(v=vs.103).aspx).
+Schedulers are classes that implement the <a href="http://msdn.microsoft.com/en-us/library/system.reactive.concurrency.ischeduler(v=vs.103).aspx"><code>IScheduler</code> interface</a>.
 This simple, but powerful, interface contains a `Now` property as well as three `Schedule` methods for scheduling actions to be run.

 ## Control Time with the The `TestScheduler`

-Rx provides the [`TestScheduler` class](http://msdn.microsoft.com/en-us/library/microsoft.reactive.testing.testscheduler(v=vs.103).aspx) (available in the [`Rx-Testing` NuGet package](http://www.nuget.org/packages/Rx-Testing/)) to give you absolute control over scheduling.
+Rx provides the <a href="http://msdn.microsoft.com/en-us/library/microsoft.reactive.testing.testscheduler(v=vs.103).aspx"><code>TestScheduler class</code></a> (available in the [`Rx-Testing` NuGet package](http://www.nuget.org/packages/Rx-Testing/)) to give you absolute control over scheduling.
 This makes it possible to write deterministic repeatable unit tests.

 Unfortunately, it's a bit of a pain to use as-is which is why [Paul Betts](http://paulbetts.org/) took it upon himself to write some useful `TestScheduler` extension methods available in the [`reactiveui-testing` NuGet package](http://www.nuget.org/packages/reactiveui-testing/).
 This library provides the `OnNextAt` method.
 We'll use this to create an observable that provides values at specified times.